ChristianRich/aws-lambda-layer-npm-sharp/README.md

 Sharp is a blazing fast and slick image processing library for Node.
 It's faster than any other library I have come across, and hence it is worth going through the extra installation trouble.

-Sharp uses different C++ binaries for different runtime environments which are resolved during the installation process.
+Sharp uses different binaries for different runtime environments which are resolved during the installation process.
 If you just copy the `node_modules` folder to AWS Lambda containing Sharp it will not work 😞

 Another issue is that Sharp is a large library (file size wise) meaning subsequent deployments can be slow.
 In addition, some developers report installation trouble / confusion.